HakuMatsunoki/categorized-notes-api/README.md

-# Categorized notes react app
+# Categorized notes node server

 This is a backend part of the "Categorized notes" app, you can find [here](https://github.com/HakuMatsunoki/categorized-notes).
 You can create, edit, categorize your own notes and save data on the server.